 The right car insurance

-Don’t go with the cheapest policy.
+Don't go with the cheapest policy just to save a few dollars.
 You need to find the right coverage for a fair price.
-Shop the insurance with a few companies including the one you use for your current home as they may give you a discount for keeping all of your insurance policies with them, also known as bundling.
+Shop the insurance with a few companies, including the one you use for your current home.
+They may give you a discount for keeping all of your insurance policies with them, also known as bundling.

 Look for a non-dealer car loan